-This is the first part of the twelfth special issue of Fundamenta Informaticae devoted to the CONCUR-RENCY SPECIFICATION AND PROGRAMMING (CS&P) workshop, in succession to the eleventh special issue published in 2009.
+This is the first part of the thirteenth special issue of Fundamenta Informaticae devoted to the CONCURRENCY SPECIFICATION AND PROGRAMMING (CS&P) workshop, in succession to the twelfth special issue published in 2010.

-The issue contains selected and extended versions of 11 out of 63 papers presented at the meeting that took place in Kraków-Przegorzały, Poland, from 28 to 30 September 2009.
+This part contains selected and extended versions of 10 out of 40 papers presented at the meeting that took place in Helenenau, Germany, from 27 to 29 September 2010.
 As it was the case of all the previous special issues of Fundamenta Informaticae based on CS&P, the papers were selected on the basis of a review process admitted by international scientific periodicals.
-A complete collection of the contributions has been published before the workshop by University of Warsaw as Proceedings.
+A complete collection of the contributions has been published before the workshop by Humboldt University in Berlin as Proceedings.
 This is, thus, a continuation of the tradition of the former CS&Ps, whose participants had been supplied with proceedings in the form of technical reports during the meetings.
-The papers cover the following topics: mathematical models of concurrent systems, Petri nets in particular, parallel algorithms, model checking, theory of formal languages, specification languages, multiagent systems, rough sets, object-oriented approaches, knowledge management, knowledge discovery and data mining, as well as soft computing.
+The papers contained in both parts of the special issue cover the following topics: mathematical models of concurrent systems, Petri nets in particular, parallel algorithms, model checking and testing, theory of programming, specification languages, multiagent systems, rough sets, object-oriented approaches, knowledge management, knowledge discovery and data mining, as well as soft computing and some applications.